 |No||No||Finite loss (could have enjoyed without consequences)|

 If you look at the matrix, you can understand that the loss is limited if the god does not exist and you did not take advantage of it.
 But the loss is infinite if you indulge in sinful but pleasurable activities and god does exist.
 So Pascal proposes that you might live as if god exists.
 While I disagree with the postulate it has some usefulness to it.
 By the way, this does not change my belief in god in anyway and I am still an atheist, so yeah I am probably going to hell :).
 I rather not believe in god and try not indulge in sinful activity instead of believing, sinning and trying to erase the ill effects by worshiping god or by confessing or by other means.
-Sorry I diverge.
+Sorry I digress.

 The reason I said it is useful is because now we have a way to choose whether to take an action not just based on probabilities but also on the consequences.
 This also applies to investing.
 Lets say you are presented with an investment opportunity with a very high probability of doubling your money but also an almost 0% chance of losing all your investment.
 What would you do.
 If you are investing for an important goal like children’s education or retirement, you should not take the risk because while the downside probability is very low, should it occur, it could wipe out your entire investment.
 So not just the probability, or long term vs short term but the consequence also matters.